Set up your speakers for surround sound

-You'll get the best sound from your home theater when you find the optimum locations for your speakers.
-Our guide will get you started, with basic placement information, room considerations, and other tips.
+Enjoy the best sound from your home theater when you optimize your speakers' positions.
+Our setup guide will get you started, with basic placement information, room considerations, and other tips.

 A good 5.1-channel system will give you a full surround sound experience.
 Most DVD and Blu-ray™ media, some Super Audio CDs (SACDs), broadcast TV, and many streaming sources are in 5.1-channel format.

-Going to 7.1 channels improves the directionality of sound effects and adds to the audio ambience of 3D.
+Going to 7.1 channels improves the directionality of sound effects and helps you feel more of your entertainment.
 Some Blu-ray Disc™ and premium streaming sources feature 7.1.
 (They will sound fine on a 5.1 system, too.)

-A 9.1-channel system adds front height speakers to take advantage of Dolby Pro Logic® IIz, which derives height information from the signal.
+A 9.1-channel system adds front height speakers to take advantage of Dolby Pro Logic® IIz, which gets height information from the signal.

 The configurations noted in this guide are illustrative.
-Dolby recommends that any overhead speaker installation be performed by professional installers with experience in installing overhead speakers.
+We recommend any overhead speaker installation be performed by professional installers with experience installing overhead speakers.